Vktornaj/todo-rust/README.md

 ## Rust Todo API

-This is a simple Todo API written in Rust using the rocket framework for web and diesel framework for data.
+This is a simple Todo API written in Rust implementing hexagonal architecture, using the rocket framework for web and diesel framework for data.
 The API allows you to manage your todo tasks by performing basic CRUD (Create, Read, Update, Delete) operations on them.

 ### Getting Started